deocampo/deocampo.github.io/README.md

 There are three areas that interest me:
 - Scalability : the way to design and develop systems in order for them to scale in the areas of data storage, business login/analytic processing, and presentation/visualization.
-- Simplicity : with the plethora of technolies being developed to do the same things in different manner, it is very interesting to understand the simplest ways of achieving each use case.
+- Simplicity : with the plethora of technologies being developed to do the same things in different manner, it is very interesting to understand the simplest ways of achieving each use case.
 - Ubiquity : with cloud computing and online code repositories, writing and deploying software and anaytics should be acessible to everyone.

 For a more "professional" understanding of my background, please visit my [LinkedIn Profile](https://www.linkedin.com/in/deocampo/).